Under pressure, Iran admits it shot down jetliner by mistake

-The plane was shot down early Wednesday, hours after Iran launched a ballistic missile attack on two military bases housing U.S. troops in Iraq in retaliation for the killing of Iranian Gen. Qassem Soleimani in an American airstrike in Baghdad.
-No one was hurt in the attack on the U.S. bases.
+It also raised a host of new questions, such as why Iran did not shut down its international airport or airspace on Wednesday when it was bracing for the U.S. to retaliate for a ballistic missile attack on two military bases housing U.S. troops in Iraq.
+No one was hurt in that attack, carried out in retaliation for the killing of Iranian Gen. Qassem Soleimani in an American airstrike in Baghdad.

-The admission raised a host of new questions, such as who authorized the strike on the plane and why Iran did not shut down its international airport or airspace when it was bracing for a U.S. reprisal.
-It also undermined the credibility of information provided by senior officials, who for three days had adamantly dismissed allegations of a missile strike as Western propaganda.

-Iran’s acknowledgment also alters the narrative around its confrontation with the U.S. in a way that could anger the Iranian public.
-Iran had promised harsh revenge after Soleimani’s death, but instead of killing American soldiers, its forces downed a civilian plane in which most passengers were Iranian and none survived.
+Iran’s acknowledgment alters the narrative around its confrontation with the U.S. in a way that could anger the Iranian public.
+Iran had promised harsh revenge after Soleimani’s death, but instead of killing American soldiers, its forces downed a civilian plane in which most passengers were Iranian.

+On Saturday night, hundreds gathered at universities in Tehran to protest the government’s late acknowledgment of the plane being shot down.
+They demanded officials involved in the missile attack be removed from their positions and tried.
+Police broke up the demonstrations.

-Gen. Amir Ali Hajizadeh, the head of the Guard’s aerospace division, said his unit accepts “full responsibility” for the shootdown.
-In an address broadcast by state TV, he said that when he learned about the downing of the plane, “I wished I was dead.”
+Gen. Amir Ali Hajizadeh, the head of the Guard’s aerospace division, said his unit accepts full responsibility for the shootdown.
+In an address broadcast by state TV, he said when he learned about the downing of the plane, “I wished I was dead.”

+He said he raised the possibility to his superiors that his forces shot down the plane as early as Wednesday morning because “the simultaneous occurrence of the launch and crash was suspicious.”

+Hajizadeh said Guard forces ringing the capital had beefed up their air defenses and were at the “highest level of readiness,” fearing that the U.S. would retaliate.
+He said he suggested Tehran should close its airspace but no action was taken.

 “We were prepared for an all-out conflict,” he said.